CALL (800) 863-5312 to talk to a personal injury lawyer near you

 Johnson & Johnson sunscreen

 Johnson & Johnson was founded in 1886, so the company has had its fair share of recalls as well as blockbuster-selling products.
 One such recall is that of its sunscreen.
-Johnson & Johnson issued a voluntary recall on its sunscreen on July 14, 2021, and it has advised its consumers to stop using those products, offering refunds upon proof of purchase.
+Johnson & Johnson issued a voluntary recall on its sunscreen on July 14, 2021, and advised its consumers to stop using those products, offering refunds upon proof of purchase.

 Did Johnson & Johnson Recall all Sunscreen?

-The recall applies to five of Johnson & Johnson’s sunscreen products, affecting two brands.
+Importantly, the recall applies to five of Johnson & Johnson’s sunscreen products, affecting two brands.
 Johnson & Johnson did not include all of its sunscreen in the recall.
 It is limited to the aerosol sunscreens, so the lotion, non-sprayable varieties of sunscreen are still safe to use and available in stores.

 Sunscreen Recall FAQs